gramineproject/gramine/Documentation/manpages/gramine-sgx-sigstruct-view.rst

 :program:`gramine-sgx-sigstruct-view` is used to display SIGSTRUCT fields of the SGX enclave (MRENCLAVE, MRSIGNER, etc.), extracted from the ``.sig`` file.

+The output of the tool is in TOML format, so it can be parsed by a TOML parser.

 Command line arguments
 ======================